 Use these objects to interact with the eye trackers.

-Calibrate the eye tracker by using either a ScreenBasedCalibration
+Calibrate the eye tracker by using a ScreenBasedCalibration

 class requires an IEyeTracker